 Emotional abusers are comfortable making their partners uncomfortable.
-Because of this, they are prepared to sustain without any let up their claims to their 'right' to control their partner.
+Because of this, they are prepared to sustain, without any let up, their claim to the 'right' to control their partner.

 At the time of conflict, an abuser's arguing, threats, curses, may go on for hours, or passive-aggressive anger of withdrawal can continue for months.
 An emotional abuser may refuse to talk or engage in romantic/sexual activity with his or her partner for weeks, or even months.

 5. Repetition, the fifth sign of emotional abuse